 Taylor Ward (Tameside)

-Taylor Ward offers an Occupational Therapy (OT) Service.
-The OT works with service users with specific needs to assess how mental illness impacts on their ability to function in their everyday occupations and roles, and assists service users to maximise independence in their daily occupations and life roles.
-The OT aims to help service users to recover and prevent re-admission to hospital.
+We also offer an occupational therapy (OT) service.
+Our OT works with you to assess how mental illness impacts on your ability to function in everyday occupations and roles; helping to maximise your independence.
+They also aim to help you to recover and prevent re-admission to hospital.

 A recovery and inclusion worker links the recovery work carried out on the ward with the social inclusion aspect of your overall care.
 This could include support to engage in meaningful activities in the community or home visits to sort out important issues.

 We also offer housing, welfare rights and advocacy drop in sessions on the ward.

 Take a tour

 We've created virtual tour of Taylor ward, using 360-degree photography.
 Take a look around the ward.